ericguthrie/scheduler-/README.md

-# Interview Scheduler is a full stack web app that allows users to book appointments with interviewers; built with react, Jest, Storybook, and Cypress.
+# Interview Scheduler is a full stack web app that allows users to book appointments with interviewers; built with React, Jest, Storybook, and Cypress.

 ## Setup